States and territories of Australia: Papua and New Guinea (1883–1975)

 Following World War II, the Papua and New Guinea Act 1949 placed the Territory of New Guinea in an "administrative union" with the Territory of Papua, and the combined Territory of Papua and New Guinea was created.
-However, both territories remained technically distinct for some administrative and legal purposes, until 1975, when the combined entity eventually was given independence as Papua New Guinea.
+However, both territories remained technically distinct for some administrative and legal purposes.
+Following the passage of the Papua New Guinea Independence Act 1975, the combined entity eventually was given independence as the Independent State of Papua New Guinea.

 Nauru (1920–1968)

 Nauru was previously under the German colonial empire as part of the German New Guinea.
 Following World War I, the Australian government received a League of Nations mandate for Nauru.
 After World War II, the Territory of Papua, Territory of New Guinea and Nauru were all controlled by the Australian government as United Nations trust territories.
-Nauru was granted independence in 1968.
+Following the passage of the Nauru Independence Act 1967, Nauru was granted independence in 1968.

 Statistics

 The majority of Australians live in the eastern coastal mainland states of New South Wales, Queensland, Victoria, and the Australian Capital Territory, which collectively forms 79% of the entire population of Australia (more than three-quarters of all Australians).
 Most of the major population centres are located east and south of the Great Dividing Range on the coastal plains and their associated hinterland regions.